 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?

 Don't hesitate to ask any other questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may save time to go over any points you want to spend more time on.
-Your doctor may ask:
+During a health checkup, you are usually asked many questions.
+Being ready to answer them may save time to go over any details you want to spend more time on.
+You may be asked: